 - Guests must be comfortable walking short distances on uneven and occasionally icy surfaces

-- Guests must be able to ascend two stairs to helicopter
+- Guests must be able to ascend two stairs to the helicopter

 - Signed liability waiver